FindMySchool LogoFindMySchool

 Results at Wychwood reflect the profile of a school that accepts a broad range of abilities and prioritises individual development over raw statistics.

 A-level results are more modest.
-In 2024, 60% achieved A* to B; in 2025, 49% reached A* to B. The school ranks 1801st in England for A-level outcomes (FindMySchool ranking), which sits in the lower 40% of schools in England.
+In the 2025 dataset, 50% reached A*-B and 20% reached A*-A. The school ranks 1,173rd in England out of 2,549 schools for A-level academic outcomes, placing it in the middle band nationally.
 However, context matters.
 Class sizes are often tiny, subjects run even with minimal take-up, and the tailored approach means some students attempt qualifications they might not elsewhere.
 Twenty-two A-level subjects are offered, including film studies, politics, and psychology alongside traditional options.

 The small sixth form of around 39 students provides intimate teaching environments and intensive support.
 Head of sixth Georgie Troth is well regarded by students and parents for her guidance through UCAS and university preparation.